adrianparker/adrianparker.github.io/content/posts/Wine-Cork-Notice-Board-How-To.md

 Hang it, and enjoy the tranquility of being able to pin random bits of paper on the wall!

 <figure>
-{% image "img/IMG_7121.JPG", "Installed wine cork notice board above a bench, where random bits of paper tend to collect", "(min-width: 30em) 50vw, 100vw" %}
+{% image "img/IMG_7121.JPG", "Installed wine cork notice board above a bench, where random bits of paper tend to collect", "" %}
 <figcaption>Installed wine cork notice board above a bench, where random bits of paper tend to collect</figcaption>
 </figure>